yurii-github/my-library/README.md

 It is book library manager written in PHP based on JqueryUI for personal usage.
-Main purpose is to manage own book library as excel table with ratings and other stuff like filename syncronizations and more
+Main purpose is to manage own book library as excel table with ratings and other stuff like filename syncronizations and more.
+Most js/css comes from CDN networks, so you probably eager to check code at /app/assets/*

 <img src="http://s11.postimg.org/agya5qldf/lib.jpg" />